-The 2019-20 Code requires that where assets are subject to revaluation, their year-end carrying value should reflect the appropriate fair value at that date.
+The 2020-21 Code requires that where assets are subject to revaluation, their year-end carrying value should reflect the appropriate fair value at that date.
 In common with other councils, the Council has adopted a five year rolling revaluation model where all land and buildings are revalued.
-In 2019-20 council dwellings, industrial and business investment properties, shops, common good properties, other miscellaneous non-operational properties, and assets with significant capital investment will be subject to revaluation and we expect movements to be material.
+In 2020-21 council offices, publicly financed initiative carparks and campuses, industrial and business investment properties, shops, common good properties, other miscellaneous nonoperational properties, and assets with significant capital investment will be subject to revaluation and we expect movements to be material.

-The Council uses a valuation date of 1 April 2019 for the 31 March 2020 year end, and 1 August 2019 for all investment properties.
+The Council uses a valuation date of 1 April 2020 for the 31 March 2021 year end, and 1 August 2020 for all investment properties.
 We consider there to be a risk of material movement between these dates.